FPGAwars/icerok-server-python/README.md

 flit publish
 ```

+### Release

+Steps for Releasing a new version

+1. Increase the version number in `icerok_server/__init__.py`
+2. Create the release in Github
+3. Automatically an action will be executed and the package will be publish in Pypi

 ## Credits

 * Thanks to [Anton Zhiyanov](https://github.com/nalgeon) for this wonderful article: [How to make an awesome Python package in 2021](https://antonz.org/python-packaging/)